saurabh5788/covid19-data-app/README.md

 # COVID19 Data BE Application (Demo Purpose)
 It is a basic back-end service which collects the State wise Covid19 case updates and provide a consolidated information.
+The idea is a Message queue will be exposed to the entity (which can be another service) who will provide COVID case update by passing message

 ## Technology/Library Stack
 - Java 8 with Spring Boot (2.4.3)